jomiguelcarv/LLM-Knowledge-Pool-RAG/README.md

 # LLM-Knowledge-Pool-RAG

-The repository containing the first part of an LLM Pipeline for Design Exploration.
+The repository contains **Part 1** of an LLM Pipeline for Design Exploration.

 This project covers parsing raw data, creating an embedding database, and doing knowledge retrieval with a RAG system.